cspades/predi-home/README.md

 **Finals Week** - Complete the Project and fork/clone the GitHub.

+## Future Work

+Reinforcement learning is another possible implementation of predi-home.
+However, reinforced learning models cannot be efficiently un-trained compared to deleting a subset of training data from the imitation learning model.
+An interesting concept is the possibility of accelerating reinforcement un-learning for predictive smart homes.

 **Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA.**